Psyyke/A.C.A.S/docs/installation.md

 Note that you need to play games in the browser.
 For example, A.C.A.S won’t work in the Chess app.
 It functions the same way as on a desktop, but the challenge is finding a browser that supports extensions like Violentmonkey.
 We’ve recommended a few options above.

 !>**Both users** should enable the <a target="_about" href="app?shl=pip">Floating Panel</a> setting to prevent A.C.A.S freezing and not giving suggestions.
 Every time you start A.C.A.S, make sure to click the A.C.A.S page once to open the <a target="_about" href="app?shl=pip">Floating Panel</a>!
 The panel needs to be visible in order to stop freezing.

+---

+*Got it installed already?
+Perhaps the [usage](docs/usage) page has some useful information for you?*